 RDO Equipment Co. is one dealership that offers an annual inspection program for equipment including John Deere, Vermeer, and other leading brands.
 In addition to larger machines, the company also provides annual inspections for machine control, paving, and other systems, as well as special opportunities for annual training and technology upgrades.

 Because your line-up is just as important as the ones that will be on both sides of the field at NRG Stadium this weekend, here are 5 reasons why an annual inspection now from your trusted dealership is the key to a winning work season in 2017.

-For something as important as your fleet’s health, don’t trust it to anyone but professionals.
+For something as important as your team and fleet’s health, don’t trust it to anyone but professionals.
 Most dealerships employ trained, certified equipment technicians that ensure the highest level of care is given to every machine.
 Many of them even specialize in a certain manufacturer, great for fleets with several machines bearing the same brand name.
 Similarly, leading dealerships often have dedicated product specialists who are experts in equipment technology and can ensure systems are working properly, calibrated, and software is up-to-date.

 Those untrained or inexperienced in equipment maintenance and technology may have the best of intentions, but can easily miss warning signs and crucial points, or perform repairs or system upgrades incorrectly.

 The best technicians and dealerships alike provide an exceptional level of detail when it comes to inspecting machines, including a thorough process highlighted by dozens – or more – check points.
 This goes deeper than changing oil and replacing air filters, often including in-depth looks at everything from pumps and engines, and heating and A/C systems, to testing cords and connectors, and cleaning system components.